thlorenz/node-syntaxhighlighter/README.md

 Although it can be installed with npm by using the git repo url as package name, it doesn't work with nodejs right out of the box.

-node-syntaxhighlighter tries to fix that and expose a node friendly api.
+**node-syntaxhighlighter** tries to fix that and expose a nodejs friendly api.

 # Example